lshpaner/eda_toolkit/README.md

 # EDA Toolkit

-Welcome to EDA Toolkit, a collection of utility functions designed to streamline your exploratory data analysis (EDA) tasks.
-This repository offers tools for directory management, data preprocessing, reporting, visualization, and more, helping you efficiently handle various aspects of data manipulation and analysis.
+Welcome to EDA Toolkit, a comprehensive collection of utility functions designed to streamline your exploratory data analysis (EDA) tasks.
+This repository provides tools for directory management, data preprocessing, reporting, visualization, and more, helping you efficiently manage various aspects of data manipulation and analysis.

 ---

 ## Table of Contents

 1. [Installation](#installation)